Are you making mistakes in your advertising?

 What Are Institutional Ads?

 When many businesses start advertising, they end up creating institutional ads.
 These are ads that are designed to tell the audience how great and wonderful you are.
 Their primary purpose is to just put your name out there where people can see it.
 How can you tell if an ad is institutional?
 The answer is simple: institutional ads are not trackable; there is no definable action you can use to measure the effectiveness of the ad.
 They can be funny, serious, cheap, or expensive – it’s any ad that just puts your name out there without a feedback channel.
-The problem with institutional ads is that they’re usually a complete waste of your money.
+The problem with institutional ads is that they’re often a complete waste of your money.

 Why Are Institutional Ads a Mistake?